ChongLab/rainbow/README.txt

 ===========
 v2.0.1: README and usage infomation updated v2.0.2: 'merge' options are riched.
 The 'merge' assembly work can be customized like rbasm now.
-Thanks Ross Whetten in NCSU for advicing this.
+Thanks Ross Whetten in NCSU for advicing this. v2.0.3: changed the name of script 'select_best_rbcontig2.pl' to 'select_best_rbcontig_plus_read1.pl', and documented it. v2.0.4: fixed a bug that rainbow cannot be compiled in Mac OS